MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day3.md

 # Arrays, Objects, and Variables
 In this file, I will define what array is and what methods we can use to deal with arrays.
 Also, I will demonstrate the differences between arrays and strings, let and const, push and concat ragarding mutation.
 Moreover, I will explain what object is and how to access its values and mutate it in addition to illustrating ``` this ``` keyword, the nested objects, and the built in objects.
+Furthermore, I will give an idea about a project that is entitled "Quiz Project" in which I will introduce some statement in javascript as a start of the project.

 ## Arrays
 An array can be defined as keep multiple values together in a single collection(list).